DimeZilla/standard_wp_drupal_vagrant/README.md

 # Dependencies
 - Requires a Vagrant installation.
-- Linux - was written on cygwin in Windows 10
+- Linux - was written on Windows Subsystem Linux in Windows 10
-     Note: You might have to install dostounix and convert the line endings of some of these files if you try to run it in mac. not sure.
+     Note: You might have to install dos2unix and convert the line endings of some of these files if you try to run it in mac. not sure.
 Portability of this program is totally untested.
+Feel free to give it a shot and write me back or open an issue.

 # Installation
 View the releases tab to get a copy of the project.

 ```
 chmod +x setup.sh
-chmod +x craete_dev.sh
 ./setup.sh
 ```

 # Usage
 Now you can run create_dev anywhere and pass it a project name like so
 ```
-create_dev my-project
+vagrant-create my-project
 cd my-project
 vagrant up
 ```

 # How it works
-`create_dev [project_name]` will create a folder with what ever you put as the project name.
+`vagrant-create [project_name]` will create a folder with what ever you put as the project name.
 It will then copy everything in `./proj` into that folder.

 # Default Configuration
 By default the dev environment created is an ubuntu/xenial64 vagrant box. `./proj/setup_assets/ubuntu_wp.sh` is the main provisioner.
 This will install php 7.1 and apache.
 It will also overwrite the default `/etc/apache2/sites-available/000-default.conf` with `./proj/setup_assets/apache_config.conf`.
 For any custom apache2 configuration, you can change the apache_config.conf file how ever you like before running `vagrant up` for the first time.